-Battery banks are used as the main energy storage unit in most hybrid electric vehicles (HEVs) (or EVs) for fuel economy improvement.
-Despite their large energy density; they suffer from a limited power density and high energy losses during peak electric power demand, particularly in regenerative braking and acceleration cycles.
-As an alternative source, fuel cells have similar drawbacks.
+Battery banks are used as the main energy storage unit in most electric vehicles for fuel economy improvement.
+For large vehicles with the series powertrain topology, the battery banks function as the energy buffer for the onboard ac generator/ rectifier system.
+Despite their large energy density, they suffer from a limited specific power and high losses during peak power transfer, particularly in regenerative braking and acceleration cycles.
 In comparison, ultracapacitors have much larger specific power and higher charge/discharge efficiency, despite their lower energy density.
-So as complementary energy storage, ultracapacitors offer load leveling, which greatly reduces the battery/fuel cells peak power demand and charging-discharging frequency.
-Therefore their life spans are extended and the overall size and weight of the energy storage unit is reduced.
+So as complementary energy storage, ultracapacitors offer load leveling, which greatly reduces the battery peak power demand and charging-discharging frequency.
+Therefore, their life spans are extended and the overall size and weight of the energy storage unit are reduced.

-Conventionally, ultracapacitors were integrated into the energy storage unit through a dc-dc converter interface [1-4] as depicted in Figure 1.
-The dc/dc converter maintains constant voltage to the motor drive dc-link while the ultracapacitor terminal voltage has wide variation ranges to fully utilize its energy capacity.
-However, due to large inrush current during braking and acceleration, the dc-dc converter suffers from stability and efficiency issues [1].
-Most of all, the dc/dc converter rated for the peak power current flow has high cost and weight (particularly the inductor).
+Conventionally, ultracapacitors were integrated into the energy storage unit through a dc-dc converter interface [1]-[4], as depicted in Fig. 1.
+The dc-dc converter maintains constant voltage to the inverter dc link, whereas the ultracapacitor voltage has wide variation ranges to fully utilize its energy capacity.
+Due to large inrush current during braking and acceleration, the dc-dc converter suffers from stability and efficiency issues [1].
+Most of all, the dc-dc converter that was rated for the peak power current flow has high cost and weight (particularly the inductor).